 Trump’s act shattered the tacit agreement between the speaker and listener, and publicly exposed the teleprompter magic trick.
 By stubbornly rejecting the device for most of his campaign, he drew a contrast between the polished, orchestrated routines of his political rivals, and his own unscripted, ungovernable talking and tweeting.
 Even when he was cajoled into using a teleprompter, Trump often diverted from the text, added comments, improvised, joked, and subverted all the rules of formal speech.
 Obama, usually an outstanding orator, found himself at a loss on the few occasions when his teleprompter failed.

 Cracks have appeared in the teleprompter paradigm.
 It’s at risk from a growing distrust of intermediaries, filters, reputable third-parties of all kinds.
 This doesn’t mean audiences won’t enjoy the magic show now and again.
 Wearable devices and implants could extend the self and its capacities, and are likely to reshape the relations between speech, truth and authenticity once again.
-But the point is that what makes something believable is not grounded in any inherent fixed essence; rather, it is a flexible performance shaped by the changing material and cultural forms we grant it.Make a donation
+But the point is that what makes something believable is not grounded in any inherent fixed essence; rather, it is a flexible performance shaped by the changing material and cultural forms we grant it.Support Aeon: make a one-off donation